gmc-code/PC-Python/docs/turtle/turtle_own_house_designs.rst

 | Design your own compound objects and write definitions to place the parts relative to a start position so that the total object can be scaled.

 | Some ideas can be gained from the links below.
-| Remember to write defintions to place each part so that the final object can be scaled and repositioned.
+| Remember to write definitions to place each part so that the final object can be scaled and repositioned.
 | Don't just use sequencing as in the examples below.
-Create code that uses defintions to place the shapes from the ``shape`` module.
+Create code that uses definitions to place the shapes from the ``shape`` module.
-| e.g A Christmass tree.
+| e.g A Christmas tree.
 See: https://copyassignment.com/draw-a-christmas-tree-using-python-turtle/
 | e.g A snowman made of circles.
 See: https://copyassignment.com/draw-snowman-using-turtle/
 | e.g. A boat mad of triangles and rectangles: See: https://www.youtube.com/watch?v=S21p1EwNgA8&list=PLS9qLR8VoFA56NWSswK2daQSovI9QCpQE&index=48